sameerafarvin/safe-sunflower/README.md

 I mainly relied on [Font-Awesome](https://fontawesome.com/) icons so I didn't include many pictures in this project but I would like to encorporate more in future developments.

-However, I used [Canva](https://www.canva.com/) to generate the logo for my website which is incorporated into my design as the favicon, the navbar, and the call to action button.
-The colours are also used as part of the colour palette for the website.
+However, I used [Canva](https://www.canva.com/) to generate the logo for my website which is incorporated into my design as the favicon and the navbar

 I chose a sunflower as the logo for the child safeguarding website.
 The sunflower represents warmth, care, and protection — qualities that reflect the mission of safeguarding.
 Just as sunflowers naturally turn towards the sun for growth and safety, the logo symbolizes creating a safe and nurturing environment where children can thrive.
 ![Logo](assets/images/readme-images/logo-ss.jpg)